csci3155/pppl-video/README.md

-# Principles and Practice in Programming Languages
+# Principles of Programming and Programming Languages
 # Mini-Project

 See [instructions.md](instructions.md) for submission instructions.